j3schaue/redcap_det_msb/README.md

 - _index.php_ Listens for DET payloads sent to the secure server.

      - This script must be edited and tailored to specific REDCap projects, but should contain the REDCap PID and relevant instrument names.

+- _user_specified_variables.R_

+     - This script must be tailored to specific REDCap projects.

 - _parse_payload.R_

-     - This script must be tailored to specific REDCap projects.
-The opening lines contain modifiable arguments used in subsequent code.
+     - This script can be tailored to specific REDCap projects but you should start by modifying the _user_specified_variables.R_ script first.

 - _randomization.R_

-     - This script can be updated
+     - This script can be modified in needed

 - _source_msb.R_